-- Right-click on the Artifact and select the 'Show Reading List' option to display the Document window, or - Display the Document Window (Start > Desktop > Design > Document) and click on the element name in the Browser window
+- Right-click on the Artifact and select the 'Show Reading List' option to display the 'Dynamic Document' view, or - Display the 'Dynamic Document' view (Publish > Model Reports > Preview Mode) and click on the element name in the Browser window

-The information from the first element in the Reading List is shown in the 'Dynamic Documents' tab of the Document window.
+The information from the first element in the Reading List is shown in the 'Dynamic Documents' view.
 When you have finished reading this information, click on the [Reading] header and select the 'Next' option to display the information from the next element in the Reading List.
 As you work down the list, you can also select the 'Previous' option to return to information from an element further up the list.

-The Document window provides other options to, for example, use another style template to display the information, or change the display size.
+The 'Dynamic Document' view provides other options to, for example, use another style template to display the information, or change the display size.
 These options are available as you review the Reading List.